 The Jewish community also had an important impact in the Catalan medieval history.
 And while most of its heritage is pretty much gone, there are places where you can still retrace their footprints.
 Besalú is one of them: here you can visit the medieval Jewish baths – mikhva, and stroll around peaceful ancient alleys.

 But everyone’s favorite moment is crossing the impressive Romanesque bridge over the local river.
-It’s so scenic it was chosen as setting for Highgarden during GOT season 6.
+It’s so scenic it was one of the options to become the setting for Highgarden during GOT season 6.
+Unfortunately, another location was finally chosen.
 BTW, Besalu and Girona can be easily visited on the same day if you have a car.

 Castles were key for the protection of the land reclaimed to the moors in the middle ages.
 Any hilltop with good visibility over the surrounding area was a strategic opportunity to keep an eye over the enemy’s movements.
 And often they offered protection to the rural population, who paid tithes to the local lord, established in the castle.